ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/content-based-message-routing.md

     }
     ```

-4. Generate record types corresponding to the payload from the hospital backend service by providing samples of the expected JSON payloads.
+4. Generate record types corresponding to the payload from the hospital backend service by providing a sample of the expected JSON payload.

     The payload from the hospital backend service will be a JSON object similar to the following.